soumendus/file-audit-using-kaudit/README.md

   2) I have also developed this using a naive approach where my software recursively keeps checking the directory for access to files.
 The frequency of scanning the directory can be configured.
 This method even though works cannot be considered as a great method.

   3) Using Linux inotify - monitoring filesystem events we can write a application which can collect events from the Linux Kernel and Log to the file.
-This nethod is analogous to the first method i.e using the Linux kaudit daemon.
+This nethod is analogous to the first method i.e using the Linux kauditd daemon.

   4) We can write a comprehensive script leveraging auditd daemon and adding rules.

-  5)  I think we can write our own custom kaudit like daemon in the Linux Kernel and add a user space component like FMAS to leverage the custom daemon.
-Basically we don't want to be at the mercy of the existing kaudit kernel component and we can write out owncustom lightweight daemon.
+  5)  I think we can write our own custom kauditd like daemon in the Linux Kernel and add a user space component like FMAS to leverage the custom daemon.
+Basically we don't want to be at the mercy of the existing kaudit kernel component and we can write out own custom lightweight daemon.

   # HOW TO INSTALL THE FMAS SOFTWARE